Department of Social Sciences

 The Department of Social Sciences plays a fundamental role in the education of Paine College students.
 Students must take at least six hours in the department as part of the general education curriculum.
 All students are therefore exposed to studies that promote the scientific exploration and understanding of specific human experience and general social awareness.
 In addition to the general education courses, students are provided opportunities to specialize in two major academic areas: Psychology and Sociology.
 The Psychology program offers emphases in counseling, experimental, and general psychology while the Sociology program offers emphases in criminology, social psychology, and general sociology.
 All students complete a core of courses in the major field designed to expose them to the concepts, theories, and research methodologies used in the behavioral/social sciences.
 Senior research thesis supervised by faculty mentors is an integral part of the program.
 Interdisciplinary opportunities are also provided as students in any major may elect to minor in either psychology or sociology.

-Housed in the School of Arts and Sciences, our programs reflect a commitment to the Paine College mission "to provide a liberal arts education of the highest quality that emphasizes academic excellence, ethical and spiritual values, social responsibility, and personal development".
-To that end, high-quality undergraduate instruction and experiential learning opportunities are provided by dedicated faculty who teach courses and conduct research, and apply their studies to addressing contemporary concerns.
+Our programs reflect a commitment to the Paine College mission "to provide a liberal arts education of the highest quality that emphasizes academic excellence, ethical and spiritual values, social responsibility, and personal development".
+To that end, high-quality undergraduate instruction and experiential learning opportunities are provided by dedicated faculty who teach courses and conduct research and apply their studies to addressing contemporary concerns.
 The Annual Conference on the Black Experience is also hosted by the Department of Social Sciences.